danielfdickinson/dfd-template/README.md

 to a commit succeeding.
 * For this repository we also apply the pre-commit as part of the CI pipeline to ensure users have actually used pre-commit locally.
-* Hooks we use (by purpose not name; for the name refer to [the pre-commit config](.pre-commit-config.yaml) in this repo.
-This are configured to (at the least) to be skipped for certain files or regular expressions (python3 regex).
+* Hooks we use (by purpose, not name; for the name refer to [the pre-commit config](.pre-commit-config.yaml) in this repo).
+This are configured (at the least) to be skipped for certain files or regular expressions (python3 regex).
 	* Prevent large files from being committed
 	* Prevent case-only differences in filenames